Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

 \subsection{Control Performance}

-The effectiveness of the proposed NPV-DeePC method for APPJs was evaluated through simulations on reference surface temperature tracking and thermal dose delivery.
-To assess its performance, it was benchmarked against three controllers: neural DeePC \cite{lazar2024neural}, standard DeePC \cite{coulson2019data}, and MPC, all configured with the same prediction horizon.
-Given the computational complexity of DeePC compared to the other methods, $K = 300$ data points were used to construct its Hankel matrices.
-The MPC controller utilized a linear time-invariant (LTI) model obtained via subspace identification \cite{gidon2017model}.
+The effectiveness of the proposed NPV-DeePC for APPJs was evaluated through simulations on reference surface temperature tracking and thermal dose delivery.
+Its performance was benchmarked against three controllers: neural DeePC \cite{lazar2024neural}, standard DeePC \cite{coulson2019data}, and MPC, each configured with the same past and prediction horizon.
+Due to DeePC’s high computational complexity compared to the other methods, $L = 300$ data points were used to construct its Hankel matrices.
+For MPC design, similar to \cite{gidon2017model}, an LTI model obtained via subspace identification was employed.

-The first experiment evaluates the controllers' ability to achieve precise reference tracking of the surface temperature under varying conditions.
+The first experiment evaluates the controllers' capability to track the surface temperature reference under varying conditions.
 To evaluate robustness, simulations were conducted both with and without measurement noise.
-In the noisy scenario, zero-mean Gaussian noise with a standard deviation of $\sigma_T = 0.2~^{\circ}\text{C}$ was added.
+In the noisy scenario, zero-mean Gaussian noise with a standard deviation of $0.2~^{\circ}\text{C}$ was added.
 Furthermore, the controllers' adaptability to varying operating conditions was tested by dynamically altering the APPJ's tip-to-surface distance, as shown in Fig. \ref{fig:d_trk}.

 The tracking performance of all controllers is presented in Fig. \ref{fig:outputTracking}.
 While each maintained the surface temperature within an acceptable range, their adaptability varied significantly.
 Evidently, the NPV-DeePC method was the only controller capable of effectively adjusting to the dynamically changing tip-to-surface distance, successfully tracking the desired trajectory.
 In contrast, the other controllers exhibited noticeable tracking errors under varying conditions.